escotoj/Search-Engine-MERN/README.md

 - typedefs have been added based off User.js
 - resolvers are set up for function to be added
 - App.js: Create an Apollo Provider to make every request work with the Apollo server SearchBooks.js: Use the Apollo useMutation() Hook to execute the SAVE_BOOK mutation in the handleSaveBook() function instead of the saveBook() function imported from the API file.
+- SignupForm.js: `Replace the addUser() functionality imported from the API file with the ADD_USER mutation functionality.`
+- LoginForm.js: `Replace the loginUser() functionality imported from the API file with the LOGIN_USER mutation functionality.`